Istanbul Design Biennial celebrates "imperfection"

 "Musibet's" darkened, narrow spaces recreate the sense of unease that the constant state of flux in Europe's biggest city has aroused in some of its denizens.

-Recent years have seen developers raze historic Istanbul neighborhoods to build modern housing projects, backed by Prime Minister Tayyip Erdogan's popular, conservative government that has presided over economic growth averaging 5 percent since it took office in 2002.
+Recent years have seen developers raze historic Istanbul neighbourhoods to build modern housing projects, backed by Prime Minister Tayyip Erdogan's popular, conservative government that has presided over economic growth averaging 5 percent since it took office in 2002.

 "Many have qualms about how the process of urban renewal has been decided behind closed doors at the top," said Arolat.